ilastik/ilastik.github.io/documentation/counting/counting.md

 ![](counting_good_bad.png)

-Complicated but separated objects with a high variability as seen on the left are more suited to the more general Object Classification module, on the other hand, clusters of small and overlapping instances as seen on the right are the focus of our counting approach, dealing with these issues specifically.
+Complicated but separated objects with a high variability as seen on the left are more suited to the more general <a href = "../objectClassification"> Object Classification</a> module, on the other hand, clusters of small and overlapping instances as seen on the right are the focus of our counting approach, dealing with these issues specifically.

-### 1. Input Data
+## 1. Input Data
-Currently, only 2D data is supported, HDF5-data with z-axis will get refused.
+IMAGE OF IMPORT DIALOG HERE
+The user can supply either images (e.g. *.png, *.jpg and *.tif) directly or pass hdf5 datasets.
+Please note that the current version of the Counting module is limited to handling 2D data, as the performance is not satisfactory yet for larger volumes, for this reason hdf5-datasets with a z-axis are not accepted.
+Only images requiring manual labeling, i.e. the training set have to be added in this way, the full prediction on the dataset can be done via Batch Processing.

-### 2. Object size
+## 2. Object size

 The chosen Sigma should be large enough so that one gaussian-smoothed dot covers a single object.

-### 3. Interactive refinement
+## 3. Interactive refinement
 Using LiveUpdate
 Place Observerboxes
 ## Dots and stripes